daanielng/acai/README.md

 _Refer to `build-with-acai` folder for an example on how to use `acai`._

 ## Building `acai` :grapes:
+Before running multi-stage builds, you first need to build `acai` image to pull from.

 Run `docker build`:
 - Ensure you are within the `acai` directory.